trevordblack/Juliog/README.md

 NEXT UPDATE FUNCTIONALITY
 ---

-#TODO Tuples and vcats on left hand side of equations
++ Tuples and vcats on left hand side of equations

-#TODO Julia Matrix Notation and Verilog Bus Notation
++ Julia Matrix Notation and Verilog Bus Notation

-#TODO Supports writing values to ints, as opposed to vcat with 0s and 1s
++ Supports writing values to ints, as opposed to vcat with 0s and 1s

-#TODO nonblocking operator <= is less than equal operator in Julia, consider changing
++ nonblocking operator <= is less than equal operator in Julia, consider changing

-#TODO if statements support differing left hand side assignments
++ if statements support differing left hand side assignments

 TEST BENCH CONSTRUCTION
 ---